juliandreas/dire-cli/README.md

 </p>

 <p align="center">
-Dire (French for "to say", pronounced <em>/diʁ/</em>) is a Go-based CLI that automatically processes missing translations in your i18n files by using AI, glossary, and pre-determined translations
+Dire (French for "to say", pronounced <em>/diʁ/</em>) is a Go-based CLI that automatically processes missing translations in your i18n files using translation providers, glossary definitions, and translation memory
 </p>

 <p align="center">